vilanz/chutebot/README.md

 This will be a Discord bot that runs a little quiz game where the clues are a football player's career records.

+## Todo

+[X] Scrap a real football database
+[X] Make scrapped players' career records available for trivia [ ] Handle invalid data from the football database (like missing spells or incomplete names) [ ] Store this stuff in an actual database
+[ ] Store wins
+[ ] Run this in a production environment

 ## Current commands

 #### `c!add <player name>`

-Gets the player's seasons from Transfermarkt and adds it into the pool of available players.
+Gets the player's career record from Transfermarkt and adds it into the pool of available players.

 #### `c!start`